iamshishirgaire/IOE-Syllabus-Data/faculties/geomatics/4sem/field_survey_i.md

-# Syllabus

-**FIELD SURVEY I**

-**Course Objective:**
-The course in Geomatics Engineering Field works are intended to students different type of survey instrument and its calibration and practice in team to prepare map and Geomatics engineering survey and computation.

 **Field surveys:**
 10 days (80 hours) fields surveys (Closed camp) within campus complex or nearby site will be conducted prior to start of session III/I lectures.
 Field exercise includes: